MazahirHaroon/Razorpay-Subscription-Codeigniter-/README.md

  	- .\application\config\database.php
 		* Change the databasse name, username and password

- * Create a database and import subscribe.sql file into it, to create a needed tables
+ * Create a database and import subscribe.sql file into it, to create needed tables

 (Read this [Documentation](https://codeigniter.com/user_guide/) for issues regarding Codeigniter)